JosePedroDias/masto/README.md

 ## TODO

-- fix bug in TTS skipping when not in firefox (work in progress, chrome works after a mouse event, safari doesn't yet work)
+- fill in batch with more statuses after filtering out some?
+- allow filtering out replies
+- fix TTS for safari
 - add tests to check templates with CW and poll
 - add colors to repl version
-- fill in batch with more statuses after filtering out some?
 - wrap URLs with their metadata? - https://github.com/jshemas/openGraphScraper
 - fall back to languages other than english and portuguese? which criteria?